 Learn More About Our Program

-Get the best of both worlds at Radiance Dental Assisting Academy
+Get the best of both worlds at Pacific Northwest Dental Assisting School

 If you’re the kind of learner who thrives off of a combination of classroom learning and hands-on training, you don’t have to choose between the two.

-At Radiance Dental Assisting Academy, our 12-week program offer the best of both worlds.
+At Pacific Northwest Dental Assisting School, our 12-week program offer the best of both worlds.
 In addition to 144 hours of classroom study from our experienced instructor, our program also includes a 50-hour Dental Assisting internship at our on-site dental practice.

 We provide all the training and education you need to begin your career right away and with the best chance for success.